fullerj/empirical.github.io/_posts/2025-10-30-case-for-pov.md

 New technology is easy to buy.
 Turning it into capability takes alignment of people, process, and mission all pulling in the same direction.
 When that happens across security, enterprise, and networking, everything just works better.

-Make room.
+Make some room.
 I'm growing here.